-As National Parks are classified as 'sensitive areas' under the Forestry (Environmental Impact Assessment) (Scotland) Regulations 2017, all forestry projects (afforestation, deforestation, forest roads and forest quarries) must be subject to an Environmental Impact Assessment (EIA) screening opinion from Forestry Commission Scotland (Scottish Forestry from April 2019).
+Forestry (Environmental Impact Assessment) (Scotland) Regulations 2017 deforestation, forest roads and forest quarries) must be subject to an Environmental Impact Assessment (EIA) screening opinion from Scottish Forestry.
 This process ensures that any significant environmental effects from forestry projects within the National Park are identified and addressed at an early stage.